alansenairj/weblogic-systemd/README.md

 # WebLogic Systemd Scripts

 This repository provides scripts and configuration files to manage Oracle WebLogic Server and Node Manager using `systemd` on Oracle Linux 9.
 The scripts allow you to start, stop, and check the status of WebLogic Server and Node Manager both at system startup and manually as the `oracle` user.
+This script is not necessary in lifecycle of the Weblogic by itself.
+You can just rely on systemD to start and stop these services to be more direct.

 ## Table of Contents